Click on a question to get the answer.

 What happened to Primatene® Dual Action Tablets?

 A Food & Drug Administration ruling in July 1995 required manufacturers to discontinue marketing any over-the-counter (OTC) product containing Theophylline, an active ingredient in Primatene® Tablets and Primatene® Dual Action Tablets.
 Theophylline was reclassified and is now available only by prescription.
 Pfizer Consumer Healthcare stopped shipping Dual Action Tablets in January 1996.
-Primatene® Tablets, with a formulation containing ephedrine and guaifenesin, began shipping in January 1996.
+Primatene® Tablets, with a new formulation containing ephedrine and guaifenesin, began shipping in January 1996.

 Are Primatene® Tablets gluten-free?